melt-umn/monto-v3-draft/content/draft01/index.md

 The broker SHALL request a Product from a Service by making a POST request to the `/monto/service` path, with a [`BrokerRequest`](#5-5-4-brokerrequest) as the body.

-If the `BrokerRequest` Message contains a request for a Product which the Service does not expose, the Service MUST respond with an HTTP Status of 400 with the `BrokerSingleRequest` that failed as the body.
+If the `BrokerRequest` Message contains a request for a Product which the Service does not expose, the Service MUST respond with an HTTP Status of 400 with the `ProductIdentifier` of the failed `BrokerRequest` as the body.

-If the Service is unable to create the Product from the Products present in the `BrokerRequest`, the Service MUST respond with an HTTP Status of 500 and a `ServiceError` Message using the `ServiceErrorUnmetDependency` variant as the body.
+If the Service is unable to create the requested Product from the Products present in the `BrokerRequest`, the Service MUST respond with an HTTP Status of 500 and a `ServiceError` Message using the `ServiceErrorUnmetDependency` variant as the body.

 If the Service encounters some other error, the Service MUST respond with an HTTP Status of 500 and a `ServiceError` Message using the `ServiceErrorOther` variant as the body.